siobhangallagher/SheCodesFinalProject_CreativeBrilliance/README.md

 Basic web structure, styling, and interactivity

-That tiny code changes can make a big visual impact (and break everything 😂) — all part of the learning journey!
+That tiny code changes can make a big visual impact (and break everything 😂) — all part of the learning journey, right?

 🔧 Tools I Used